UsamaI000/Covid-19-Tweet-Analysis-Pytorch/README.md

 In this project, sentiment analysis is done on Covid19 related tweets from different parts of the world which is essentially a test classification problem.
 Recurrent convolution neural network (RCNN) is employed which uses a recurrent structure to capture more contextual information.
 This also uses a max-pooling layer to determine which words have more weight while describing sentiment of a tweet.

 ## Dataset
 We  have  used  Covid19  UCD  Challenge  dataset.
-Thisdataset can be categorized into 5 emotion classed namelyanaltical, fear, confident, anger and sadness.
+This dataset can be categorized into 5 emotion classed namely analytical, fear, confident, anger and sadness.
 #### Link: https://github.com/xxz-jessica/COVID-19_UCD_Challenge

 ## Proposed Solution